anav5704/anav.dev/src/content/blogs/how-to-learn-coding-fast-tips-from-a-software-engineering-student.md

 ---

 At this point, you should have a solid understanding of the primary languages and tools used in your domain.
 Once you make it out of tutorial hell, you should move on to building more complex projects with that knowledge.
-Along with complex, they should be real world projects.
+Along with complex, they should be real-world projects.
 Try to find a problem that you, your family or your friends are facing.
 Take time out to plan for a solution and then code it out.
 I was building personal projects for a long time, and I recently built a real-world project.
-The problem I saw was a technologically poor peer mentoring system at my university and built [Online PASS](https://www.anav.dev/projects/online-pass) so solve it.
+The problem I saw was a technologically poor peer mentoring system at my university and built [Online PASS](https://www.anav.dev/projects/online-pass) to solve it.

 ## It’s Okay To Suck

 ---

 Just as with life, you will have ups and downs in your coding journey.
 Sometimes, you will feel like a genius after adding certain features or completing certain projects.
 Sometimes, you will feel horrible.
 Maybe it's because you can’t find the solution to something or feel like you’re not good enough.
 That’s also normal.
-If you are new to the coding space, then this can be because you’re still developing your skills haven't found a good mindset.
+If you are new to the coding space, then this can be because you’re still developing your skills or haven't found a good mindset.
 If you’ve been coding for a while (like me), then it may just be burnout.
 Take a break.
 Touch some grass.
 Continue coding after you have mentally recovered.

 ## Bonus Resources